A Year in the Apiary - February Beekeeping Tasks (UK)

 By this point in the season, many UK beekeepers treat fondant as an insurance policy – especially for colonies that went into winter a little light, late nucs or hives that felt borderline in January.
 Place fondant as close as possible to the cluster so bees can reach it on cold days.

-For more context on feeding strategy through the year, see the hive management guide.
+For more context on fondant, syrup, seasonal feeding decisions and how feeding changes from winter into spring, see feeding bees and the hive management guide.

 Varroa and Disease Considerations in February